Configure an Okta sign-on policy

 Add an Okta sign-on policy rule

-Rule name Add a descriptive name for the rule that you want to create.
+2. In the Rule name field, add a descriptive name for the rule that you want to create.

-Exclude users If needed, you can exclude individual users of a group from the rule.
+3. Optional.
+In the Exclude users field, indicate which individual users of a group you want to exclude from the rule.

 IFUser's IP is Use the dropdown menu to assign location parameters.
 You can specify what kind of location prompts authentication.
 See Network zones and Dynamic zones.

-Select the Identity Provider that you want to use.
-See Identity Providers for information.
+ANDIdentity provider is Select the Identity Provider that you want to use.
+See Identity Providers.

 ANDAuthenticates via Select the required means of authentication.